 Another frequently prosecuted form of drug manufacturing is the production of methamphetamines (commonly known as a "meth lab").
 This crime is especially dangerous because of the harmful chemicals involved in the production process and the risks of fire.
 If convicted, those involved in running a drug manufacturing operation typically face lengthy prison terms.

-In general, "drug paraphernalia" describes any equipment that's used to prepare, inject, inhale, or conceal illegal drugs.
-It also refers to any equipment used to conceal or produce drugs.
-According to the National Drug Intelligence Center, it's against the law for anyone to sell, import, or export any types of drug paraphernalia.
+In general, "drug paraphernalia" describes any equipment that is used to prepare, inject, inhale, or conceal illegal drugs.
+It also refers to any equipment used to conceal, produce, or package drugs.
+According to the National Drug Intelligence Center, it is against the law for anyone to sell, import, or export any type of drug paraphernalia.
+Some states also charge possession of paraphernalia as a misdemeanor offense.
 Examples of drug paraphernalia include but are not limited to:

 - Rolling papers